Tschaul/waka/README.md

 ![Waka Logo](http://dasunwahrscheinliche.de/waka/img/wakalogo.png)

-Waka is a communcation tool, to keep a group of people up to date on a specific project.
+Waka is a communication tool, to keep a group of people up to date on a specific project.
-A Waka instance functions much like a single forum thread, but without the overhead of signup.
+A Waka instance functions much like a single forum thread but without the overhead of signup.
 Instead it utilizes email adresses as authentication (much like doodle).
 A Waka can send out email notifitcations when it was edited and highlights the new posts and comments in the Waka.
 Other features include: